Accreditation Frequently Asked Questions

 If you receive an error message while paying, please contact your bank to ensure there are no issues on their end before making another attempt with payment using the same credit card.
 If the issue is not banking-related, try another payment method or contact us via our form.

-No, each facility is required to submit only one initial self-assessment.
+No, each facility is required to submit only one initial compliance assessment.
 All owners of the facility should be listed in the package.

 No, only the following may function as moderate sedation and/or recovery supervisors: